implico/frontend-starter/README.md

 ##### Application

-`app.js` contains custom code common for all views (layout) and page-specific code - that could be called controllers.
+`app.js` contains custom code common for all views (layout) and page-specific code - that might be called controllers.
 Take a look at the default content with some example added:

 ```javascript
 (function($, APP) {